The Wolf Among Us: Development

-In 2011, Telltale Games announced that it had acquired licenses to develop video games based on two comic book series, The Walking Dead by Robert Kirkman, and Fables by Bill Willingham.
-This announcement came around the same time that the television series The Walking Dead became critically successful, leading to Telltale to put much of their initial focus on developing The Walking Dead property through 2011 and 2012.
-This game was released by April 2012, and was a critical success for Telltale.
+In 2011, Telltale Games acquired licenses to develop video games based on two comic book series, The Walking Dead by Robert Kirkman, and Fables by Bill Willingham.
+This came around the same time that the television series The Walking Dead became critically successful, leading to Telltale to put much of their initial focus on developing The Walking Dead property through 2011 and 2012.
+This game was released in April 2012, and was a critical and commercial success for Telltale.
 With The Walking Dead shipping, the company then started working on their Fables title, but according to Telltale's Job Stauffer, they struggled with the narrative of the title over a year and a half.
 Stauffer said at one point, they found the game to be more of a comedy, but without much humorous substance and in an un-shippable state.
 Stauffer said that their team rallied together to refocus the game, delaying it from an early 2012 release to late 2012, and ultimately to October 2013 when it finally shipped.
 This did allow for Telltale to incorporate mechanics that had proven successful in The Walking Dead into their Fables game.

 Due to these delays, Telltale re-announced the Fables game at the New York Comic Con in October 2012.
-The name The Wolf Among Us was revealed in March 2013, and is based on the main character Bigby Wolf.
+The title of the game, The Wolf Among Us, was revealed in March 2013, and is based on the main character Bigby Wolf.

-Pre-orders were made available October 3, 2013 from Telltale Games and Steam.
+Pre-orders were made available on October 3, 2013, from Telltale Games and Steam.
 Those who pre-ordered through Telltale received a collector's DVD at the end of the season.

-The game was initially released across five episodes between October 2013 and July 2014 for Microsoft Windows, PlayStation 3, and Xbox 360 platforms.
+The game was initially released across five episodes from October 2013 to July 2014 for Microsoft Windows, PlayStation 3, and Xbox 360 platforms.